crcn/tandem-old/README.md

 - `src/` - source files for main `Tandem` application, and packages
   - `@tandem/` - tandem packages (core modules & extensions)
   - `tandem-client/` - client library communicating with tandem app - used in vscode, and atom extensions.
   - `tandem-code/` - tandem desktop application sources
   - `webpack-tandem-jsx-loader/` - [Webpack](//webpack.js.org) JSX loader for Tandem

 ## Extending Tandem

+Tandem is customizable, to so you can easily to